dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

     </video>
 </div>

 * agile workflow
+* similar to products such as Asana/Jira/Basecamp/Trello
+* integrated with GitHub - every ticket is an issue
-* more intro later - but specific "tickets" per person to coordinate work
+* specific work issues/tickets per person to coordinate work
 * mandatory, graded, **helpful**

+???
+* how many have used a task tracker such as Jira before?

 ---
 name: Grading